 Georgeois Bourgeois and Maurice Maurice are probably brother and sister.
 At different points in their past they have also been grandmother and grandson, lovers, brothers, and each other.
 They accidently killed the people who identified as their parents, during a freak storm in 1987, whilst trying to install satellite TV.
 Thankfully the installation was successful, and they subsequently raised themselves with the guiding hand of modern media.

 Georgeois Bourgeois’s DNA is compiled of the space in between particles, known as dark matter.
 His favourite things are himself and the attention of an audience.
 Maurice Maurice owes her genetic heritage to telerobotics and has, as yet, been unable to form a single emotion.

-In the future they hope to abuse the tax system, self-identify as black, continue their work with underprivileged celebrities and join Amazon Prime.
+In the future they hope to abuse the tax system, self-identify as a poisonous gas, continue their work with underprivileged celebrities and join Amazon Prime.